zauberzeug/rosys/README.md

 ### All Python

 Python is great to write business logic.
-Computation-heavy tasks are wrapped in processes, accessed through websockets or called via C++ bindings.
+Computation-heavy tasks are wrapped in processes, accessed through WebSockets or called via C++ bindings.
 Like you would do in any other Python program.

 ### Modularity

 You can structure your code as you please.
-RoSys provides it's magic without assuming a specific file structure, config files or enforced naming.
+RoSys provides its magic without assuming a specific file structure, configuration files or enforced naming.

 ### Event Loop

 Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) you can write your business logic without locks and mutexes.
-The execution is [parallel but not concurrent](https://realpython.com/python-concurrency/) which makes it easier to write/read and debug.
+The execution is [parallel but not concurrent](https://realpython.com/python-concurrency/) which makes it easier to read, write and debug.
-In real case scenarios this is also much faster than [ROS](https://www.ros.org/).
+In real-case scenarios this is also much faster than [ROS](https://www.ros.org/).
-Their multiprocessing architecture requires too much inter-process communication.
+Its multiprocessing architecture requires too much inter-process communication.

 ### Web UI

 Most machines need some kind of human interaction.
-RoSys is build from the ground up to make sure your robot can be operated fully off the grid with any web browser.
+RoSys is built from the ground up to make sure your robot can be operated fully off the grid with any web browser.
 This is done by incorporating [NiceGUI](https://nicegui.io/), a wonderful all-Python UI web framework.
 It is also possible to proxy the user interface through a gateway for remote operation.